Borodutch/bot-finder/README.md

 ## To build the extension for Safari

-You need to have XCode installed on your Mac
+You need to have XCode installed on your Mac.

 Follow instructions for [Chrome](https://github.com/backmeupplz/vc-bots-finder/#to-build-the-extension-for-chrome-and-opera-run), then follow these instructions from Apple: